 WNBA players will wear special uniforms to "seek justice" for women killed by police and racial violence

 The WNBA on Monday said it will dedicate its 2020 season to social justice.
-The league will kick off the season later this month with teams wearing "special uniforms" to draw attention to women and girls "who have been the forgotten victims of police brutality and racial violence."
+The league will kick off the season later this month with teams wearing "special uniforms" to draw attention to women and girls who were killed in alleged acts of police brutality or racial violence.

 Teams will don the uniforms in an effort to "seek justice" for Sandra Bland, Breonna Taylor and Vanessa Guillen, among others, during a weekend of competition to start off the season at the IMG Academy in Bradenton, Florida, the league said in a statement.